alexion1/mongodb_express_charts_docker_compose_file/README.md

 ```
 Alternatively, you can use web UI to add/delete databases, collections, perform simple CRUD (create, read, update, delete) operations, import/export JSON documents.

+To stop all three containers, type `docker-compose down`.

 ## MongoDB database tools
 Note that [MongoDB database tools](https://docs.mongodb.com/database-tools/) are also included in the main MongoDB image (mongodump, mongoimport, mongoexport, mongostat, mongofiles, etc).
 To access these tools, you need to open the bash shell:
 ```shell